What is Multiple Gestation?

 - Pre-eclampsia.
-This is a disease which raises your blood pressure to dangerous levels.
+This is a disease that raises your blood pressure to dangerous levels.

-- Pre-term delivery.
+- Preterm birth.
 Multiple babies are more likely to be born prematurely, which hinders their development and puts their health at risk.

 - Birth defects.
 Certain genetic disorders are more common in multiple gestations.